knpuniversity/symfony-journey/knpu/container/dumper.md

 Let's see how much by adding some *really* basic profiling code.
 Up top, add a `$startTime` variable.
-And down below, figure out how much time elapsed, multiple it by 1000 to get microseconds, and while we're here, round it.
+And down below, figure out how much time elapsed, multiply it by 1000 to get microseconds, and while we're here, round it.
 And hey, let's use our container to get out the `logger` and debug a message about this: